-Step 2: Power Supply
+Step 2: Connect the Nitrogen Generator Power Supply

 The Nitrogen Generator requires a dedicated power supply to prevent interaction with other equipment.
 The incoming power supply line is connected to the terminal block inside the nitrogen generator cabinet.
 The terminal connections are labeled L1, N, and G.